If catastrophe strikes, your business systems and data must remain safe and available.

 Due to global climate change, natural disaster occurrences have increased and intensified.

 Since 2010, we have suffered 2,018 natural disasters (averaging 336 per year).
 The US is second only to China for the number of natural disasters.
 Natural disasters have cost the global economy $2.5 trillion since 2000.
-80% of businesses suffering a major disaster go out of business in three years.

 The most frequent, most common, and often most detrimental cause of disasters that can disrupt business continuity is unintentional human error.